apexwaves/local-ssl/README.md

 This setup is currently working with Chrome 95 on Windows and Android.

 Drawbacks: The new SSL cert must be installed on all devices that need to communicate with your local server over https.
 Its a fast process but could be an issue for some large organizations.
+Note:
-Note: This doc uses an example local ip address of 192.168.1.160 , you'll need to use your own web servers IP address.
+ - This doc uses an example local ip address of 192.168.1.160 , you'll need to use your own web servers IP address.
+ - OpenSSL must be installed
+Check if already installed
+`dpkg -s openssl`
+Install if not
+`sudo apt install openssl`
 ##

 #### 1